upsidedownsweetfood/tghelperbot/README.md

 - Why is there no automatic migration tool or ORM to ease with database operations?
     I'm not going to trust random projects that are likely to die in a month's time, or use too many NodeJS only libraries.
     I'm also against using a lot of external libraries.

+---
+This bot does not have a user agreement, or anything, but i'd personally like if this was not used in trans or LGBT hate groups.
+Thanks.